 Figure 3.
 Thermal Power Generation and Summer Electricity Imports

 Due to such changing trends, Georgia has also seen a substantial reduction in electricity exports.
 This may be disappointing news for those hoping that increasing electricity exports would prove a strong driver of economic growth.
 Figure 4 shows the development of summertime exports over recent years; where, the summer of 2019 was the worst in terms of exports over the last six years.

 Figure 4.
 Electricity Exports in Summer

-In conclusion, increasing consumption, lagging investments in renewable energy sources (other than hydropower), and a lack of diversification makes the Georgian power system less energy secure and more vulnerable towards changing climate conditions.
+In conclusion, increasing consumption, lagging investments in renewable energy sources (other than hydropower), and a lack of diversification make the Georgian power system less energy secure and more vulnerable to changing climate conditions.
 Georgian policymakers may wish to adopt a more prudent and forward-looking approach, aiming at minimizing the negative impacts of shocks that may yet affect the country.
-While we cannot precisely predict the future, we can at least insure against such potential risks.
+While we cannot precisely predict the future, we can at least ensure against such potential risks.

 2 Kirnatihesi, Oldenergyhesi, Mestiachalahesi 1 & 2.